Tanisha020/DBMS-Assignment/Ques2/writeup.md

-# Database Design Rationale: Swiggy and redBus
+# Database Design Rationale: Swiggy and RedBus

 ## 1. Normalization Approach
 The databases for both Swiggy and RedBus were designed following **3rd Normal Form (3NF)** principles to eliminate data redundancy and maintain data integrity.